10 Murder Mystery Books That Are Criminally Addictive

 As the suspense intensifies, the twists unfold, and the mystery draws you in deeper, you’ll definitely lose track of time.
 There’s something incredibly gripping about murder mystery books—the way they challenge your mind, keep your pulse racing, and catch you off guard when you think you’ve figured it all out.
 You’ll never be able to predict what will happen next, so let’s take a look at the chilling serial killer thrillers, psychological puzzles, and dark academia gems that will satisfy your midnight snack.

-So grab a blanket, turn off your phone, and dive into one of these criminally good reads.
+So grab a blanket, turn off your phone, and dive into one of these criminally good and best murder mystery books.

 1. Listen for the Lie by Amy Tintera